360macky/graphem/README.md

 - [**NASA Open MCT**](https://github.com/nasa/openmct) is a next-generation mission operations data visualization framework.
 Web-based, for desktop and mobile.

 - [**GraphQL**](https://github.com/graphql/graphql-js) is a query language for APIs and a runtime for fulfilling those queries with your existing data.
+A [**GraphQL server**](https://graphql.org/learn/#gatsby-focus-wrapper) provides a way to expose your data to clients using the GraphQL query language.

 🛃 All with support for [TypeScript](https://github.com/microsoft/TypeScript).

 ## 🪐 Installation

-You can install Graphem from your favorite package manager:
+Install Graphem from your favorite package manager:

 ```bash
 # Yarn